Resource | 16.06.2023 | By imran_mulla

 To administer and interpret the APHAB, professionals need the APHAB questionnaire and a method for scoring the questionnaire results.

-APHAB can be accessed here:
+APHAB can be accessed at Hearing Aid Research Lab (HARL)

 See the information from the APHAB site below: